Who doesn’t love fresh salsa?

 1/2T white sugar (takes down the bitterness of the tomatoes) Lately, I’ve been adding a Stevia packet to reduce sugar.

 2 garlic cloves (cause we like garlic but you can adjust this. )

 3T white vinegar (it’s a must)

 1 jalapeno seeded/ or a small amount of chopped green chilis (optional) 🌶

 *You can actually use any seasonings you’d like: salt, pepper, garlic powder, cumin, and onion powder.

-Just remember, the canned items have LOTS of salt in them, so use the salt sparingly.
+**Just remember, canned tomatoes have LOTS of salt in them, so use the salt sparingly.

 Or, you can hand chop the items and mix them all together.

-In the end, if you want some more liquid in your salsa, add more tomato sauce or a little water.
+In the end, if you want some more liquid in your salsa just add more tomato sauce and/or a little water.

 Tell me in the comments below what ingredients you love to add to your salsa.